The Upgraded 48 Laws of Power reviews “The 48 Laws of Power” by Robert Greene with contemporary interpretations and examples.

-Nothing screams “I don’t need your approval” like a disheveled man mounting on a Ferrari like he had not a care in the world.
+Nothing screams “I don’t need your approval” like a disheveled man mounting a Ferrari like he has not a care in the world.

 Because not caring for what others think is either the sign of a low-quality individual or… The sign of power and superiority.

-In today’s world dressing poorly and/or simply has also become a status symbol for entrepreneurs, so consumed by their visions that they can’t find the time for “appearances”.
+In today’s world, dressing poorly and/or simply has also become a status symbol for entrepreneurs, who are so consumed by their visions that they can’t find the time for “appearances”.

-Avoiding suits and fine clothes makes the entrepreneur look monk-like deep and consumed by his lofty goals.
+Avoiding suits and fine clothes makes the entrepreneur look monk-like and consumed by his lofty goals.

 Nassim Taleb makes the case that rich people cuss and dress down as a power display.

-Because cussing means you don’t need to follow the PC etiquette and you’re not afraid of pissing off anyone (both major signs of “f*ck you money” and independence)
+Because cussing means you don’t need to follow PC etiquette and you’re not afraid of pissing off anyone (both major signs of “f*ck you money” and independence),

-Dressing down is similar, sending the message that you don’t need to obey the rule styles that the herd must obey.
+Dressing down is similar, sending the message that you don’t need to obey the rules that the herd must obey.

-Steve Jobs on the right instead was top dog, and he could dress as he pleased.
+Steve Jobs, on the right instead, was the top dog, and he could dress as he pleased.